jnozzi/cocoadev.com/markdown/BlinkingCursorForcesNSViewReDraw.md

-I've got  an General/NSView subclass on my page, and alongside it are a couple of text boxes... but every time the cursor blinks in the text box it forces a redraw of the General/NSView subclass next to it.
+I've got  an NSView subclass on my page, and alongside it are a couple of text boxes... but every time the cursor blinks in the text box it forces a redraw of the NSView subclass next to it.
 This shouldn't really happen.
 The two aren't overlapping.
 Is this normal behaviour?
 It seems a bit strange.

 Thanks for any advice!